THIS is the Single Biggest Mistake Law Firm Marketers Make (Video Part 2).

 Here’s the point: when you’re proposing to a marketing or management committee a new marketing idea, strategic program, costly purchase, or other initiative, you must structure your pitch in a particular way that respects the lawyers’ linear thought processes and avoids their objections entirely.
 Turn your presentation upside down.

-My strong recommendation is that you should never divulge your specific idea until after you have provided them with the education necessary to help them make a good decision on that issue.
+You should never divulge your idea until after you have provided them with the education necessary to help them make a good decision on that issue.
 If you fail to educate them sufficiently, they’ll immediately start objecting.
 (Click here to watch the 5-minute video.)

 Educate them toward your goal, and only unveil it after they understand the topic well enough to see its legitimacy.